Special Opportunities Fund, Inc. (NYSE:SPE) Announces Monthly Dividend of $0.09

 Special Opportunities Fund, Inc. (NYSE:SPE) announced a monthly dividend on Monday, October 5th, Wall Street Journal reports.
-Investors of record on Friday, October 16th will be paid a dividend of 0.094 per share by the closed-end fund on Friday, October 30th.
+Investors of record on Friday, October 16th will be given a dividend of 0.094 per share by the closed-end fund on Friday, October 30th.
 This represents a $1.13 dividend on an annualized basis and a dividend yield of 9.10%.
-The ex-dividend date is Thursday, October 15th.
+The ex-dividend date of this dividend is Thursday, October 15th.

-In other Special Opportunities Fund news, Chairman Phillip Goldstein acquired 5,000 shares of the business’s stock in a transaction that occurred on Tuesday, July 21st.
-The stock was purchased at an average cost of $11.85 per share, with a total value of $59,250.00.
-Following the transaction, the chairman now owns 118,721 shares of the company’s stock, valued at $1,406,843.85.
-The transaction was disclosed in a filing with the SEC, which is available at this link.
-22.38% of the stock is currently owned by company insiders.
+In other news, Chairman Phillip Goldstein bought 5,000 shares of the stock in a transaction on Tuesday, July 21st.
+The stock was purchased at an average price of $11.85 per share, for a total transaction of $59,250.00.
+Following the acquisition, the chairman now owns 118,721 shares in the company, valued at $1,406,843.85.
+The transaction was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
+22.38% of the stock is currently owned by corporate insiders.

 Special Opportunities Fund, Inc is a close-ended balanced fund of funds launched and managed by Bulldog Investors, LLC.
 It invests in close-ended funds investing in public equity and fixed income markets.
 The fund employs a combination of value, opportunistic and special situations strategies to make its investments.